near/NEPs/specs/RuntimeSpec/FunctionCall.md

 ### ReceiptIndex Result

 Successful result could not return any Value, but generates a bunch of new ActionReceipts instead.
 One example could be a callback.
-In this case, we assume the the new Receipt will send its Value Result to the [`output_data_receivers`](Receipts.md#output_data_receivers) of the current `ActionReceipt`.
+In this case, we assume the new Receipt will send its Value Result to the [`output_data_receivers`](Receipts.md#output_data_receivers) of the current `ActionReceipt`.